XNSPY: Experience Unmatched Parental Monitoring & Control

 Location and Geofencing

-Using the button, I could easily navigate to a location through Google Maps.
-Contrarily, for geofencing, you can add as many geofences as you want by simply putting in a place’s name, address, and geofence range.
+Using the button, we could easily navigate to a location through Google Maps.
+Contrarily, for geofencing, we could add as many geofences as needed by simply putting in a place’s name, address, and geofence range.

-For all my predefined areas, I received immediate alerts as soon as I entered or left a geofence.
+For all our predefined areas, we received immediate alerts as soon as our test device entered or left a geofence.

 Alerts

 Parents can use XNSPY to receive contact, location, and keyword alerts.
-To test this feature, I added different contacts, locations, and keywords to the Watchlists.
-The moment I got in touch with a flagged contact, visited a watchlist location or used marked keywords, I received an alert almost instantly.
+To test this feature, we added different contacts, locations, and keywords to the Watchlists.
+Then, the moment we got in touch with a flagged contact, visited a watchlist location, or used marked keywords, an instant alert was received on the registered email.

-What I truly enjoy about this feature is the user’s ability to watchlist as many contacts, locations, and keywords as possible.
+Overall, what we truly enjoyed about this feature was the user’s ability to watchlist as many contacts, locations, and keywords as possible.

 Remote Commands and Blocking